sakurita17/jortiz_phd_review/method.md

 The relationship matrix can be expressed as $A = TDT^T$, where $T$ is a lower triangular matrix $D$ is a diagonal matrix.

-Consider the relationshio with mendelian sampling
+Consider the relationship with mendelian sampling

 The matrix $T$ traces the flow of genes from one generation to the other; in other words, it accounts only for direct (parent-offspring)